infradise/visualkube-bug-reporting/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: You found a bug in Visualkube causing to crash or throw an exception, a widget is buggy, or something looks wrong.
 title: ''
 labels: ''
 assignees: ''